Q. Who must pay Zakat?

 Q. What type of wealth is Zakat due on?

-A. Gold and silver, including ornaments or jewellery containing gold and/or silver
+Gold and silver, including ornaments or jewellery containing gold and/or silver.

-Livestock animals such as cows, buffalo, goats, sheep and camels
+Livestock animals such as cows, goats and sheep.

 Q. When should I pay my Zakat?